prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 The internal drive cage has twelve drive bays which can hold either 3.5" or 2.5" drives.

+And can we take a moment to talk about the sheer magnitude of this beastly case?
+It's huge!

+Perfect for enthusiasts that want a boat load of storage space for drives and lots of room for water pumps, cooling fans, graphics cards, etc.

 <div class="buttons-wrapper">
   <a target="_blank" class="left-button cta-button buy-button" href="https://amzn.to/2TZZPI6">Check Price</a>
 <a class="right-button cta-button learn-button" href="#thermaltake-view-91">Read Review</a>